Day 17: Table Mountain, Penguins, Poaching, and the Complicated Beauty of the Cape

 Day 8: Victoria Falls — Walking, (Soaking), Helicopters, Elephants, and Simunye

 Today started with a walk down to Victoria Falls, and wow was it wet!
 I chose not to wear the provided rain poncho but instead slung it over the camera bag to save the most expensive part (ha ha).
 So by the end, every stitch of anything I was wearing — and every inch of my body — was soaked through… but the camera was fine.
-(The photos are linked on yesterday’s post.)
+(The photos are in the link above.)

 We learned a lot about the Falls and the river that makes them so amazing.
 The local indigenous name for Victoria Falls is Mosi-oa-Tunya, which means “the smoke that thunders” — a reference to the massive spray and rumble that can be seen and heard from miles away.

-This is also where the famous meeting with Henry Morton Stanley took place — greeted with the immortal line: “Dr. Livingstone, I presume?”
+Victoria Falls is where the famous meeting with Henry Morton Stanley took place — greeted with the immortal line: “Dr. Livingstone, I presume?”
 Livingstone died in 1873 in what is now northern Zambia, and in an extraordinary act of devotion, his companions carried his preserved remains over 1,500 km back to the coast.
 His body was returned to Britain, but symbolically, his heart remained in Africa.

 He named the waterfall Victoria Falls in honor of Queen Victoria — but standing there today, soaked to the bone, it feels much more like “Smoke That Thunders” is the correct name.